Say No To Child Abuse: Video Of Man Molesting A Child Gets 67,500 Facebook Likes In Hopes Abuser Is Caught

 — Pro-Child Texas (@TXProChild) February 3, 2018

-As a result, more tips about how to figure out of a child is being abused – including information on how to prevent child abuse – has been published by WKYT.
+As a result, more tips about how to figure out of a child is being abused, including information on how to prevent child abuse, has been published by WKYT.
 The publication notes that mothers and fathers can first and foremost look for bruises on a child’s face, throat and neck area as one of the most obvious signs of abuse from a caregiver.
-In the absence of bruising – or sometimes coupled with physical injuries – could come changes in the child’s personality, such as a child becoming more withdrawn or even more animated than usual.
+In the absence of bruising, or sometimes coupled with physical injuries, could come changes in the child’s personality, such as a child becoming more withdrawn or even more animated than usual.
 Some children begin acting out as a result of abuse.

 Those who suspect abuse are urged to get the child in question help by contacting authorities along with the National Child Abuse Hotline and reaching out with any evidence that can be provided.
 That’s what those who are sharing the disturbing video of the little girl being abused on social media are hoping.